ans-group/docs.ukfast.co.uk/source/monitoring/dpack/windows.md

-# Running a Live Optics capture on Windows Operating Systems.
+# Running a Live Optics capture on Windows Server Operating Systems.

 ## Running a standard Live Optics: